Simple Evernote Tag Tips You May Have Overlooked

 However, intitle operator isn’t perfect, especially when you are trying to find note subjects that have multiple words.
 In order to avoid this issue, I’ve created two Text Expander Snippets that help me when I search Evernote:

 first one requires me to type “1in” that expands the “intitle:” operater.
 However the second one is a little bit more interesting, as it helps me search titles of the notes that contain multiple keywords.
 The abbreviation that I use is “11in”, and it expands towards the ” intitle:”” “, saving me from the hassle of looking for quotations and typing them manually.

 Enclosing Notes On Tagging

-You’ve just learn two ways to tag your notes, and why I’ve moved on to the newer one.
-This helped me tremendously simplify my tagging efforts, as I started trimming down the “native” (stock) tags, for the things that are truly important for me, and loosely using the X at the end of the word.
-Because of the nature of hashtags on Twitter, Facebook and App.net, I could easily access the content from social networks as well, because I’ve used their initial tagging structure.
-This helped me differentiate two types of tags, and simple ways of having the information available at my finger tips.
+You’ve just learned the lazy way to tag your notes, and reasons why I’ve moved on to this kind of taxonomy.
+This helped me tremendously simplify my tagging efforts, as I started trimming down the “native” (stock) tags, for the tags that are truly important for me, and loosely using the X at the end of the word, every time I am not sure that I have something like that tagged.

 Tweet me on @bojandordevic or @alphaefficiency on Twitter, to let me know, how you’ve tried to simplify your tagging.